Gianluca-Iacchini/Distributed_Rendering/ClusteredVoxelGI/README.md

 For simplicity, the project currently uses a single light (the main directional light).
 However, supporting additional lights can be done with minimal modifications and little to no performance overhead, as testing the points against multiple depth maps can be handled in the same pass.

+Ray-tracing can also be used to test lit voxels; however, for directional light, this was not necessary, as using a depth map proved to be faster.

 <figure>
    <img src="../Images/screenshot_litVoxels.jpg" width="480" >